Removing all trace

 Posted on 9th August 2016

-The government proposal to delete records of companies after 6 years makes little sense to anyone trying to pursue industrial disease litigation.
+The government proposal to delete records of companies after 6 years makes little sense to anyone trying to pursue asbestos and mesothelioma litigation.

 The DWP figures for mesothelioma victims for 2015/2016 has risen to over 3100.
 The disease has a latency of up to 60 years and the search for the company responsible for exposing a worker to asbestos has always been a difficult task.